probmods/ppaml2016/chapters/5-data.md

 description: "Analyzing data to gain insight into the processes that may have generated it and to make predictions on new data."
 ---

-# Bayesian data analysis
+# Part 1: Bayesian data analysis

 Statistical analysis of data is useful for understanding the processes that may have generated that data and to make predictions about new data.
 Bayesian data analysis is a general purpose data analysis approach for making explicit hypotheses about where the data came from (e.g. the hypothesis that data from 2 experimental conditions came from two different distributions).
 Inference is then performed to *invert* the model: go from data to inferences about hypotheses.
 In this chapter, we will walk through some basic Bayesian data analysis models, and gradually build more complex models of data.

-Many of the examples and explanations of basic concepts are borrowed from Lee & Wagenmakers (2013) [[link]](https://bayesmodels.com/).
+Many of the examples and explanations of basic concepts are borrowed from [Lee & Wagenmakers (2013)](https://bayesmodels.com/).

 ## Basics: Parameters and predictives